shearn89/shearn89.github.com/_posts/2021-04-15-pex-file-creation.md

 ---
 {% include JB/setup %}

-# Creating a PEX binary from Python scripts #

 This tutorial walks through creating a self-contained PEX binary from a set of python scripts.
 The main reason I wrote this is that Python 2 is now end-of-life, so we should be writing Python 3 scripts.
 However, Python3 on Centos 7 is old,